Jafner/Jafner.net/self-hosting/README.md

 # self-hosting
- A repo for my docker-compose and other essential configuration files
+ A repo for my docker-compose and other essential configuration files.
+ I've made my first commit, push, and re-pull!